-Peer-to-peer payment applications are redefining the way we do payments in many ways and it will keep doing so in the coming years.
+Peer-to-peer payment applications are redefining the way we do national and international payments in many ways and it will keep doing so in the coming years.

-It’s increasing number of usage shows that people are slowly migrating from physical form of money to the digital money, which perhaps is the future.
+It’s increasing number of usage shows that people are slowly migrating from the physical form of money such as a cash card or a bank card to digital money, which perhaps is the future.

 So, now is the best time to invest your time and money to develop a robust P2P payment app to gain the first mover advantage.